CheyenneMDavid/ForagingLink-API/README.md

 However, after completing this entire reset, I discovered that the issue was not related to Cloudinary paths or migrations.
 The root cause was an incorrect string in the `USER_DETAILS_SERIALIZER` configuration in `settings.py`.
 Fixing this string by formatting it in a manner which passed PEP8 rules and also kept it in tact allowed the `profile_image` field to display correctly, making the previous efforts with migrations unnecessary.

-### README Writeup for Likes Issue
+### Counts for Likes and Comments

 Whilst creating the front end, I found that the number of likes wasn’t displaying.
-The issue was that the backend wasn’t including the `likes_count` as part of the querysets.
-To fix this, I added `likes_count` to the posts views for the number of likes on each post and to the comments views for the number of likes on comments and replies.
+After a lot of console logging, I realised that counts for likes and comments weren't included in the models for them.
+Previously including them in the Serializers.py files in both the Comments app and the Likes app, I had initially been following the structure of the walkthrough projects, but as I developed my individual applications, the manner in which the likes_count and comments_count were delivered to the React front end fell short.
+To fix this, I added the counts as properties, where their totals were then able to be dynamically calculated and made available for the React front end.

-Also, the likes_count and comments_count weren't included in the PlantInFocusModel, but have since been added and now both dynamically calculate the total counts associated with a specific post.
+Additionally, the manner in which the imports were handled has been restructured, so as to avoid circular imports, and replies_count was added to the Comment model to dynamically track the number of nested replies.

 ### Logging for Debugging